 #32 Copper Pixie with Choppy, Lived-In Layers

-The warm copper tone and the choppy layers are working together here in a way that feels really natural, like this is just how her hair grows out of her head, which is the highest compliment you can pay a haircut.
-The volume comes from the layers rather than from product or styling tricks, which means it looks this good whether you fussed with it or didn’t.
-It’s a cut that reads as both youthful and elegant simultaneously, which is a balance that most shaggy pixies are reaching for and only the good ones actually land.
+It’s like a perfect match for the warm copper tones and choppy layers as it looks so natural, almost like this is how her hair grows out of her head, which is probably the biggest compliment you can give a haircut.
+Because the volume comes from the layers rather than from a product or styling trick, it looks great whether you fussed with it or not, and because of this, it is very youthful and elegant, which is the very fine balance most shaggy pixies are going for, but only the really good ones actually achieve it.

 #33 Silver Textured Pixie with Youthful Movement